 Liaising with other pressure groups fighting the Gatwick flight paths and arguing for noise mitigation.

-We have brought TWAANG's Aims and Objectives described here up to date with our new draft Constitution:
+We have brought TWAANG's Aims and Objectives described here up to date with our Constitution:

 SHORT TERM AIMS UNTIL 2022 - post Arrivals Review recommendations